 As of January 1, 2021 all travelers from the United States may visit.

-All passengers will need proof of a 72-hour PCR test.
+All passengers will need proof of a 48-hour PCR test or a 24-hour antigen test.

 Read all the info about Curaçao reopening for tourism to the USA

-Dominica is reopening for American on August 7, 2020
+Dominica reopened for Americans on August 7, 2020

 US residents will have to bring a negative PCR test no older than 72 hours before boarding, fill out an online questionnaire, and agree to a rapid test upon arrival.